Unleashed (Skillet album)

 Unleashed is the ninth studio album by American Christian rock band Skillet, released on August 5, 2016.
 The album was announced on May 20, 2016, and a lyric video was released for the track "Feel Invincible" at the same time on the band's YouTube channel.
 Six days later, the band released a lyric video for the track "Stars" on their YouTube channel.
-The album was certified gold by the RIAA on December 4, 2018, selling 500,000 copies.
+The album was certified platinum by the RIAA on September 16, 2026, selling 1,000,000 copies.